This Driver Downswing Position Will Open The Floodgates To Effortlessly Powerful Tee Shots... But, Can You Master It?

 The Key Position For Unleashing Power With Driver

-The first move to initiate the downswing with a driver is to transfer your weight from the inside of your trail heel to the ball of your lead foot.
-This explosive movement helps to send all that stored power towards the target, allowing the rest of the swing to remain in sequence and follow the correct path towards the impact position.
+The first step to initiate the driver downswing is to transfer your weight from the inside of your trail heel to the ball of your lead foot.
+This explosive movement helps to send all that stored power towards the target, allowing the rest of the swing to remain in sequence and follow the correct path towards the driver impact position.

 Tennis Ball Drill

-There is a great drill to practice this key movement in the downswing, and all you need is two halves of a tennis ball.
+This great tennis ball drill is super easy to set up and aims to improve your weight transfer in the golf swing.
 Take your normal stance and place one half under the ball of your lead foot.
 Put the other half under your trail heel, then make a few slow practice swings.
 Try to focus on the squashing the tennis ball under your trail heel in the backswing, then initiate the downswing by crushing the tennis ball under your lead foot.

 When you feel confident, hit a few balls and slowly build up the speed.
 You can practice this at home without a club, so there really is no excuse to miss out on those extra yards on the golf course.